Change to menu:

 Children moving to/from Nottinghamshire schools: Children moving to a Nottinghamshire school who are covered by transitional protection will still need to apply to NCC to ensure that their free school meal eligibility is continued.
 Parents may be required to provide evidence of their transitional protection.
 For children leaving Nottinghamshire schools who are eligible, NCC will indicate in the stop letter to parents that their entitlement is covered by transitional protection.

-Free school meals eligibility criteria: Children may qualify for free school meals if they attend a Nottinghamshire County Council School and the parent/carer receives one of the following benefits:
+Free school meals eligibility criteria: Children may qualify for free school meals if they attend a Nottinghamshire County Council School and the parent/carer receives one or more of the following benefits:

 - Income Support